RonenTGreat/100-days-of-code/log.md

 ### Day 43: December 7 2021

-**Today's Progress**: Made some improvement to the NFT Card Component, tried to make it more accessible
+**Today's Progress**: Made some improvement to the NFT Card Component, tried to make it more accessible  https://www.frontendmentor.io/solutions/flexbox-sass-c3zGTOr7j
+**Thoughts:**

+### Day 44: December 8 2021

+**Today's Progress**: Created an order summary card using html and Sass.
+**Thoughts:**

+### Day 45: December 9 2021

+**Today's Progress**: Continued with learning Express, used body-parser to get access to form data from the html file.
+Used the technique to create an add calculator.
 **Thoughts:**